tomupson/letter-images/README.md

-# ClosestColours
+# LetterImages
-Make one image out of a bunch of others
+Make one image out of a bunch of letters